wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***What's your opinion of the talk session?
 Which of the talk that you like and why?***

+The talk sessions are, awesome.
+I've got knowledge about what is CREST, UST Global, etc which indeed, opened my mind about industry related stuffs.

 ***What have you gained from this experience?***

 I gained a lot, social & technical wise.
 The diverse participants attract me to challenged my communication skill, while keeping me balanced with technical skill provided in the sessions.